Skip to content

 type: datetime

-• Schema validation - Catch errors before deployment
+Schema validation Catch reference errors and type mismatches